AckerApple/ack-webpack/README.md

   - Prevent ack-webpack from auto adding installs as jsDependencies

 ### install:js

+> Experimental.
+This was created during Angular2 AoT compiling issues but those problems have been solved.
+I, Acker Apple, no longer use this technique.

 Create, read, and write `js_modules` jsDependencies a lot like `node_modules` devDependencies

 The following will read jsDependencies in package.json and install them into a folder js_modules